Machine learning at scale

 - Use the web services provided by Azure Cognitive Services.

-- Use the pretrained neural network models provided by Cognitive Toolkit.
+- Use the pretrained neural network models provided by the Cognitive Toolkit.

-- Embed the serialized models provided by Core ML for an iOS apps.
+- Embed the serialized models provided by Core ML for an iOS app.

 If a prebuilt model does not fit your data or your scenario, options in Azure include Azure Machine Learning, HDInsight with Spark MLlib and MMLSpark, Azure Databricks, Cognitive Toolkit, and SQL Machine Learning Services.
 If you decide to use a custom model, you must design a pipeline that includes model training and operationalization.

-For a list of technology choices for ML in Azure, see the following topics:
+For a list of technology choices for ML in Azure, see: